How to Guarantee Tickets to Ghibli Park in Nagoya

 It’s described as a Studio Ghibli theme park, but, forget the idea of the NoFace coaster or Totoro Teacups, there are no rides, instead, the idea is that you’re immersed in Ghibli’s world – so, it’s more like you’re wandering around in the films with the characters than you whooping and hollering on rides.

-And, you can only enter at a set time, and international sessions are at 12 or 2pm – although once you’re in you can stay until it closes.
+You can only enter areas on your specified date and time, and international sessions are at 12 or 2 pm for the Grand Warehouse and 11 am or 3 pm for the Hill of Youth and Dondoko Forest – although once you’re in you can stay until it closes.

 This is essential to know before you book and even this secret trick won’t get you around that restriction.